 Try an OverDrive Read sample now to see how it works.

 When you click or tap Read next to a title on your library Bookshelf or open an eBook sample, it will open in a new tab in your browser.

 Click or tap the right or left edges of the eBook to turn pages.

-Click or tap and hold a word to access definitions, notes, and highlights.
+Click or tap and hold a word to define it, make a note, or highlight some text.